cosmos/iavl/benchmarks/README.md

 ## Setting up the machine

-Put the files on the machine and login
+Put the files on the machine and login (all code assumes you are in this directory locally)

 ```
 scp -r setup user@host: